swcarpentry/python-novice-inflammation/09-cmdline.md

 [GCC 4.0.1 (Apple Inc. build 5493)]
 ~~~

-Here's another script called `argv-list.py` that does something more interesting:
+Create another file called `argv-list.py` and save the following text to it.

 ~~~ {.python}
 import sys